EllyPirelly/learnings-wes-bos-JSbeginner/module-05-events/README.md

 // anonymous callback function butts.addEventListener('click', function () {
   console.log('anon callback function');
 });

 // named function
 function handleClick() {
   console.log('it got clicked');
 }
 butts.addEventListener('click', handleClick);
-coolButton.addEventListener('click', handleClick);
-butts.removeEventListener('click', handleClick);
+/* butts.removeEventListener('click', handleClick); */

 // arrow function
 const hooray = () => console.log('hooray');
 coolButton.addEventListener('click', hooray);
+coolButton.addEventListener('click', hooray);
 ```
+- try to reference a named function in that callback as it's generally way easier to maintain

 **removeEventListener**

-- `removeEventListener()` **needs reference to a function**
+- `removeEventListener()` **needs reference to a named function**
 - `removeEventListener()` unbinds the function from the element
   - binding: taking a function, listening for a specific event against a specific element
-- a named function or an arrow function that is stored in a variable, **must** be used to be able to reference and unbind
+- a named function (or an arrow function that is stored in a variable), **must** be used to be able to reference and unbind
-- the arrow function above technically is an anonymous function, as it's stored in a variable it is referencable
+- the arrow function (stored in the const hooray) above technically is an anonymous function but as it's stored in a variable it is referencable

 **listening for events on multiple items**

-- example 10 `<button>`
+- example: take 10 `<button>`
 - selecting all of them gives a node list, not HTML elements
-  - elements here don't have `addEventListener()` on them
+- node list elements don't have `addEventListener()` on them
-  - you need to loop over the elements with `forEach()`
+- you need to loop over each individual node list elements with `forEach()`
 - for `removeEventListener()` it's the same, it needs to be looped over

 ```
 const buyButton = document.querySelectorAll('button.buy');
+console.log(buyButton); // NodeList, NOT HTML elements

 // with anonymous function
 function buyItem() {
-    console.log('buying item');
+  console.log('buying item anon function');
 }
 buyButton.forEach(function (calledAnythingWeWant) {
   console.log(calledAnythingWeWant);
   calledAnythingWeWant.addEventListener('click', buyItem);
 });

 // with named function
 function buyItem() {
   console.log('buying item');
 }
 function loopOverButton(calledAnythingWeWant) {
-    console.log('looped over click');
+  console.log('looped over click named function');
   calledAnythingWeWant.addEventListener('click', buyItem);
 }
 buyButton.forEach(loopOverButton);

 // with arrow function
 buyButton.forEach((button) => {
   button.addEventListener('click', () => {
     console.log('arrow click');
   })
 })
 ```

-- arrow function downside: unbinding of event listeners doesn't work as it's an anonymous function

 ## Targets, Bubbling, Propagation and Capture

 - **following examples are referring to `event.html` and `event.js`**
+- example: take 10 `<button>`
-- how to get information about what has specifically been clicked?
+- how to get information about what has specifically been clicked, as we use one handler function for all buttons?
 - that information is in the **event object**, with all kinds of useful information and methods for working with events
-- to access the **event object**, the callback/handler function needs to have a parameter that is the event
+- to access the **event object**, the callback/handler function needs to have a parameter that is the `event`
 - it doesn't matter what that event is called as long as it's the first argument of the callback, as the first argument IS the **event object**
 - `event.target` once you have the target, you can access anything you want about it (and is accessible)
 - what's the difference between `event.target` and `event.currentTarget`?